wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    <br /><br />

    Click on the list, then Click "Next".

-   Click the buttons in the <a target="_blank" href="https://docs.linuxfoundation.org/tc-docs/certification/lf-candidate-handbook/exam-preparation-checklist">Checklist form</a>
+   Click the buttons in the <a target="_blank" href="https://docs.linuxfoundation.org/tc-docs/certification/lf-candidate-handbook/exam-preparation-checklist">Checklist form</a> and select time of exam until you get all green like this:

    <img target="_blank" href="https://user-images.githubusercontent.com/300046/95417806-2d98dd00-08f3-11eb-8268-15ac5a7c7f4a.png"><img width="1235" alt="k8s-checklist" src="https://user-images.githubusercontent.com/300046/95417806-2d98dd00-08f3-11eb-8268-15ac5a7c7f4a.png"></a>

+   <a target="_blank" href="https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/">pod-overview Docs</a> and <a target="_blank" href="https://kubernetes.io/docs/tutorials/">tutorials</a> from Kubernetes.io.

 5. Click "Or Sign In With" tab and select "Sign in for exams powered by the Linux Foundation".
 6. Log in using your preferred account.